PIPsUS: Self-Supervised Point Tracking in Ultrasound: Related Work

-\textbf{Track-any-point in RGB:} Our work is inspired by the problem of tracking-any-point (TAP), which estimates pixel correspondences in videos.
-Models such as PIPs~\cite{harley2022particle}, TAP-Net~\cite{doersch2022tap}, and PIPs++~\cite{zheng2023pointodyssey} have shown great potential, but they are trained with real labels or simulated scenes.
-By using established TAP models that ingress whole sequences, we developed a fine-tuning method to improve our model's performance in US.
+\textbf{Track-any-point in RGB:} Our work is inspired by tracking-any-point (TAP), estimating pixel correspondences in videos.
+TAP models such as PIPs~\cite{harley2022particle}, TAP-Net~\cite{doersch2022tap}, and PIPs++~\cite{zheng2023pointodyssey} are usually trained with real labels or simulated scenes.
+Wang \textit{et al.}~\cite{wang2023tracking} proposed a new TAP model that is supervised by optical flow.
+However, most established TAP models infer whole sequences, limiting the usability in intra-operative US tracking.
+We developed an online point-tracking model and a new learning strategy to train the model without manual labels.